 Video games: a bit of harmless fun.
 Right?
-WRONG! [the sound of thunder, hellfire and cats being stepped on] Gaming has been wrongly accused of many things.
-Back in the 90’s, claiming that video games promoted real-life violence was one of the pillars of the culture war.
-But one mark games may have against them, as backed up by science, is that they’re linked to unemployment in young men.
+WRONG!
+Gaming has been wrongly accused of many things.
+Back in the 90's, claiming that video games promoted real-life violence was one of the pillars of the culture war.
+But one mark games may have against them, as backed up by science, is that they're linked to unemployment in young men.

 A new report has been published, authored by experts at the University of Rochester, the University of Chicago, and Princeton, that claims that video game use is linked to unemployment in young men without college degrees.
 The men in question are typically single and live with family members, and gaming claims the lion's share of their discretionary time.
 The researchers write, "Aside from TV/movie watching, computing and gaming are the primary leisure activity of these less educated young men without a job."